chjunhui/JiandaXOcrawler/README.md

 ## By the way

-The jiandan.net/xxooo web server could check **User-Agent** in your request header, but it only checks whether it has User-Agent tag or not.
+The jiandan.net/xxooo web server could check **User-Agent** in your request header, but it only checks whether it has the tag or not.

+Owing to the script automatically can hide bad content, pics you get are not whole.